 The argument against PPAs in these states boils down to a simple policy employed by many Public Utilities Commissions (PUCs): if a company sells electricity to a customer, it is considered a utility, and therefore must be subject to all the rules that govern utilities, especially the rules that allow monopolies for utility companies as long as agree to be regulated by the PUC and to provide service to all the customers in a certain geographical region, 24 hours a day.

-Of course, solar panels don’t provide 24-hour-a-day electricity, and a solar company isn’t going to be able to muscle in on a utility’s service area, nor will they ever be able to install panels on everyone’s roofs (some houses just aren’t right for solar).
+Of course, solar panels don’t provide 24-hour-a-day electricity, and a solar company isn’t going to be able to muscle in on a utility’s service area, nor will they ever be able to install panels on everyone’s roofs (some houses just aren’t good for solar).

 But even the states that ban PPAs still have provisions on the books that—explicitly or implicitly—allow for homeowners to lease solar panels.
 As long as the lessees aren’t paying for the electricity, the PUCs reason, the solar companies aren’t acting as utilities.